kristimarkus1/make-your-game/README.md

 ## Installation

-1. Download the game files or clone this repository:
+1. Download the game files or clone this repository.

-# kristimarkus1.github.io